-As a result of the first deep diamond drilling program over the 2016 winter, Mawson has been able to define the Rompas-Rajapalot mineralization as a Paleoproterozoic Lode Gold±Ironstone-Copper system.
-This well-documented deposit style has contributed more than 200 million ounces of gold at a global scale.
-The best analogue to Palokas is the Homestake Mine in South Dakota.
-However, Salobo (Brazil), and the Tanami mines in Australia are also regarded as excellent analogues.
+As a result of the diamond drilling programs over the 2016-2018 winters, Mawson was been able to define the Rompas-Rajapalot mineralization as typical of a Paleoproterozoic gold system.
+This well-documented deposit style appears to be late tectonic, has a stratabound geochemical control on gold precipitation and commonly has a regional granitoid association in the age range 1.75-1.85 Ga.
+A global metal contribution of more than 200 million ounces makes for a significant target type.
+The best analogues to the Rajapalot mineralization are the Homestake Mine in South Dakota; Tanami mines in Northern Territory, Australia and Salobo (Brazil).